This page been viewed 225079 times

 2. Strong Antioxidant

 Being enriched with antioxidants like Beta Carotene and Vitamin C, it helps to build body’s immune system to fight against common illnesses.
 1 cup Methi gives 36.4% of RDA (Recommended Daily Allowance) for Vitamin C and 13.65% of RDA for Vitamin A. Care should be taken while cooking as Vitamin C is easily destroyed with heat.
 Avoid overcooking of Vitamin C rich vegetables.
-Choose from our wide range of antioxidants rich recipes like Carrot Methi Subzi and Mixed Vegetables in Palak Methi Gravy that are rich in both Beta Carotene and Vitamin C
+Choose from our wide range of antioxidants rich recipes like Carrot Methi Subzi and Cauliflower Greens, Methi and Palak Healthy Sabzi that are rich in both Beta Carotene and Vitamin C

 Antioxidant-Rich-Fenugreek-Leaves